livz/livz.github.io/_tips/App-translocation.md

 * MacOS 10.12 Sierra introduced a new security feature called **_Gatekeeper Path Randomization_**.
 Gatekeeper checks that an application has been signed with valid Developer ID certificates purchased from Apple.
 If the app is not signed, Gatekeeper will block the launch.
 * A security vulnerability in Gatekeeper has been discovered in 2015 called [dylib hijacking](https://www.virusbulletin.com/virusbulletin/2015/03/dylib-hijacking-os-x) which is very similar to the [DLL hijacking](http://resources.infosecinstitute.com/dll-hijacking-attacks-revisited/#gref) class of vulnerabilities for Windows operating system.
-* If an app signed with a valid developer certificate loads resources external to its app bundle via a relative path, an attacker could package the app with a malicious external resource and bypass Gatekeeper protection.
+* If an app signed with a valid developer certificate loads resources external to its app bundle _via a relative path_, an attacker could package the app with a malicious external resource and bypass Gatekeeper protection.
 The app would be allowed to run and it will also load the malicious resource.
 * *Gatekeeper Path Randomization* is meant to block this class of attacks:
 <blockquote>
 <p>Starting with macOS Sierra, running a newly-downloaded app from a disk image, archive, or the Downloads directory will cause Gatekeeper to isolate that app at a <i><b>unspecified read-only location</b></i> in the filesystem.
 This will prevent the app from accessing code or content using relative paths.